Panzerschrek/U-00DC-Sprache/source/docs/README.md

 All language versions are manually-written.
 When something in the language is changed, documentation for all languages should be extended/updated.
-If you doesn't know some of the languages, ask some of the developers of the Ü project with corresponding language knowledge for help in translation.
+If you don't know some of the languages, ask some of the developers of the Ü project with corresponding language knowledge for help in translation.

 ### How to build